nickminaev/handson/intro-to-kubernetes/README.md

 - [A great turoial about k8s Deployments](https://semaphoreci.com/blog/kubernetes-deployment)

 The above is a great introduction into basic k8s objects.
-We'll relly on this tutorial
+We'll rely on this tutorial as our main guide.

 - The style is taken from [this book](https://leanpub.com/devopskatas).

-By the way, the above is a great book that provides a very good introduction into basic concepts behind Docker.
+By the way, the above is a great book that provides a very good introduction into basic concepts behind Docker (and some other useful products).
-What I like the most here is that this is a hands-on book with a ton of practical excercises.
+What I like the most about the book is that it's a hands-on book.

 # Fasten your seatbelts